Hirzebruch-Zagier classes and rational elliptic curves over quintic fields: Introduction

-\end{thmx} By assuming that $p$ splits in $L$ and the eigenvalues of $\mrm{Fr}_p$ on $\mrm{As}(\varrho)$ are all distinct, the eigenform $\msf{g}_\varrho$ has four distinct ordinary $p$-stabilizations.
-Hence, we obtain four classes by repeatedly applying Theorem B and we show that their images are linearly independent in the singular quotient at $p$.
-As the self-dual representation $\mrm{As}(\varrho)$ is four dimensional, these annihilators suffice to prove that the relevant part of the Mordell-Weil group is trivial.
+\end{thmx} The result is used as follows: by assuming that $p$ splits in $L$ and the eigenvalues of $\mrm{Fr}_p$ on $\mrm{As}(\varrho)$ are all distinct, the eigenform $\msf{g}_\varrho$ has four distinct ordinary $p$-stabilizations.
+Hence, we obtain four global cohomology classes by repeatedly applying Theorem B, and their images are linearly independent in the singular quotient at $p$ (Theorem \ref{criterion crystalline}).
+As the self-dual representation $\mrm{As}(\varrho)$ is four dimensional, these annihilators suffice to prove that the relevant part of the Mordell-Weil group is trivial (Lemma \ref{zerolocalization}).